 Sign up for an online JanBask Training course right now!

 In the following SQL statement, input values are evaluated for a specific pattern in the conditional clause using the IF statement.
 The input string is evaluated for a given pattern using SQL LIKE operator with wildcards expressions and return a valid output data.
 Here is the sample query for your reference.

 DECLARE @RuleName NVARCHAR(MAX)= 'SQL Sever 2019 CTP is available for preview'; IF @RuleName LIKE 'SQL Sever [0-9]% CTP is available for preview' PRINT 'valid input good!'; ELSE PRINT 'not a valid good!';

-As discussed in the blog, SQL LIKE is a great searching technique for matching a string of characters with a specified pattern especially when we are not sure of what you are looking for exactly.
+As discussed in the blog, SQL LIKE in SQL is a great searching technique for matching a string of characters with a specified pattern especially when we are not sure of what you are looking for exactly.
 With the usage of wildcard characters, we can make the SQL LIKE operator more flexible.

 A dynamic, highly professional, and a global online training course provider committed to propelling the next generation of technology learners with a whole new way of training experience.

 Receive Latest Materials and Offers on SQL Server Course